-A change to a posted grade may only be approved by the course instructor.
-A Grade Change Request Form must be submitted to the registrar in order to enact a grade change.
-All grade appeals must be submitted to the course instructor within the first thirty (30) calendar days of the next semester immediately following the semester in which the grade was earned.
-If the instructor who originally awarded the grade is no longer employed by MiSPP, the grade appeal must be submitted to the program chair.
+A change to a posted grade may only be approved by the course instructor who must submit a Grade Change Request Form to the registrar in order to enact a grade change.
+All grade appeals must be submitted to the course instructor within the first ten (10) calendar days of the next semester immediately following the semester in which the grade was earned.
+If the instructor who originally awarded the grade is no longer employed by MiSPP, the grade appeal must be submitted to the program director.
 No grades will be changed beyond the end of the time allotted for the appeal process.
 Grade changes or alterations to student records are not permitted after a degree has been officially posted to the academic record.